- Getting Started / Settings

 Here’s a classic post, So You’d Like to Send Some Email (Through Code), from Jeff Atwood about all of the hurdles in order to properly send email, and that’s just sending.

-What are the differences between the plans you offer?¶
+What are the differences between free and paid accounts?¶

 Can I get multiple Domains and IP Addresses?¶

 By default we give you one shared IP address.
 If you would like a dedicated IP address, simply click on the “Upgrade” link in the My Account tab of the control panel.
 If you want multiple IPs, you can contact firstname.lastname@example.org.

 You can create multiple domains in the control panel or through the Domains API (limit of 5 for free accounts and 1,000 for paid accounts).